Joe Cribb

-Joe Cribb is a numismatist, specialising in Asian coinages, and in particular on coins of the Kushan Empire.
+Joe Cribb (born 1948) is a numismatist, specialising in Asian coinages, and in particular on coins of the Kushan Empire.
 His catalogues of Chinese silver currency ingots, and of ritual coins of Southeast Asia were the first detailed works on these subjects in English.
 With David Jongeward he published a catalogue of Kushan, Kushano-Sasanian and Kidarite Hun coins in the American Numismatic Society New York in 2015.
 In 2021 he was appointed Adjunct Professor of Numismatics at Hebei Normal University, China.

 Career

 Joe Cribb studied Latin, Greek and Ancient History at Queen Mary College, University of London, graduating in 1970.
 He became a research assistant at the Department of Coins and Medals at the British Museum.
 He eventually rose to be the Keeper of the Coins and Medals (2003–2010), before his retirement in 2010.
 His work was focused at first on the Chinese coin collection, but later expanded to other aspects of Asian coinage.

-During his time at the Museum he curated a major exhibition Money: from Cowrie Shells to Credit Cards (1986), developed the Museum's first Money Gallery, and contributed to many other exhibitions and catalogues.
+During his time at the museum he curated a major exhibition Money: from Cowrie Shells to Credit Cards (1986), developed the museum's first Money Gallery, and contributed to many other exhibitions and catalogues.